digiscot/digiscot-website/pages/projects/scottish-council-on-deafness.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 1
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Connecting and Communicating
+project-title: Connecting and Communicating
-excerpt: Improving the digital capability of SCoD to better support and communicate with members
+project-excerpt: Improving the digital capability of SCoD to better support and communicate with members
-lead: Scottish Council on Deafness
+project-lead: Scottish Council on Deafness
 website: http://www.scod.org.uk/
 email: admin@scod.org.uk
 twitter-url: scodmedia